 This tax is imposed upon the privilege of transferring title to, or beneficial interest in, real property.
-The state and county taxes are owed by the seller.
-Of the City of Chicago home rule tax, 3.75% is paid by the buyer and 1.50% is paid by the seller.
-There are various exemptions; for example, sales under \$500 are not taxed, nor are bankruptcies or Enterprise Zone transfers.
-This tax includes a new portion of \$1.50 per \$500 of the transfer price paid to the Chicago Transit Authority, which took effect on April 1, 2008.
+On April 1, 2008, an additional 0.3% was added to the City of Chicago portion of the tax to be transferred to the Chicago Transit Authority.
+The 0.3% CTA portion of the City real estate transfer tax is paid by the seller.
+The state and county real estate transfer taxes are also owed by the seller.
+The City of Chicago 0.75% home rule tax is paid by the buyer.
+Of the total 1.2% rate, 0.45% is paid by the seller and 0.75% is paid by the buyer.
+There are various exemptions to the City portions of the tax; for example, sales under \$500 are not taxed, nor are bankruptcies or Enterprise Zone transfers.

 (35 ILCS 200/31-1ff.)
 (Cook County Code of Ordinances Chapter 74 Article III) (City of Chicago Municipal Code Chapter 3-33)